brennanbrown/berryhouse/README.md

 ## 🖼️ Configurable Placeholder Assets

-This template includes a tiny build helper that fetches placeholder images so your site looks complete out‑of‑the‑box without committing binaries.
+This project includes a tiny build helper that fetches placeholder images so your site looks complete out‑of‑the‑box without committing binaries.
 Files are saved to `src/assets/` and passed through to `/assets/` at build time.

 What gets fetched by default: